tendrelhq/graphql/README.md

 To get started:

-0. Set up PostgreSQL.
-If you use [nix], you can use the devenv via `devenv up`.
+0. Set up PostgreSQL
-   - If this is your first time, run the [./sql/deploy](./sql/deploy) scripts in the order specified by [./sql/sqitch.plan](./sql/sqitch.plan).
+   - Run the scripts in [./sql/deploy/](./sql/deploy),
-   - e.g. `psql -f ./sql/deploy/graphql-service-role.sql`
+     e.g. `psql -f ./sql/deploy/graphql-service-role.sql`
    - You can use [sqitch] if you feel like it.
-I use it during development.
+I use it during development.[^1]
-1. `cp .env.local.template .env.local` and fill in the blanks.
+   - If you get errors about things already existing, run the corresponding revert script and then re-run the deploy script.
-2. `cp .envrc.template .envrc` and fill in the blanks.
+1. `cp .env.local.template .env.local` and fill in the blanks, everything is required.
-3. `docker compose up`
+2. `docker compose up --build --wait` (n.b. `--wait` implies `--detach`)

 ### formatting